vaginessa/bootboot/README.md

 ```

 Really old hardware.
 On x86_64, your CPU is older than family 6.0 or PAE, MSR, LME features not supported.
+On AArch64 it means the MMU does not support 4k granule size, at least 36 bit address size or the system timer
+(0x3F003000) is not available.

 ```
 BOOTBOOT-PANIC: Unable to initialize SDHC card